28 Da4 Guo4 大過

 The 3rd line

-Text: The ridgepole bends, (which is) an ominous omen.
+The ridgepole bends, which is an ominous omen.

 Positions 3 and 4, i.e. the middle position of hexagram Da Guo, represent the location of the ridgepole.
 Line 3 is masculine and in a place of masculine, signifying it is excessively rigid and heavy.
 The weak feminine at the two ends can’t support it; therefore the ridgepole bends which is ominous.

-Commentary on the image: The misfortune of the bending ridgepole, (signifying that it) can't be assisted.
+Commentary on the image: The misfortune of the bending ridgepole: it can't be assisted.

 The lower trigram Xun is constructed with a weak feminine at the bottom.
 Its top is burdened with excessive masculinity, while the bottom is weak.
 A correlation (i.e. a balance) with another weak feminine (line 6 above it) can't stop it from collapsing.